walstromowen/shackle-breaker/README.md

 # Bugs
-* enemies with a new form even if they changed form are loaded with an extra form (does not crash anymore)
+* enemies with a new form, even if they changed form, are loaded with an extra form (does not crash anymore)
 * If an ally retreats then second ally dies, the retreated ally can be selected to fill in for the defeated ally even though he just escaped
 * Multi Target splash attack such as cleave will only allow for targeting of one enemy (not enemy and ally) although this maybe isnt a bug //bypassed by selected non default target first
 * missed splash attacks do not update attacker's stats (visually)